-Expanded idea development as it relates to hand and digital/photo-based print processes, such as relief, intaglio, monoprint, lithography or combined print applications.
-Course print techniques rotate semester by semester to allow a deeper exploration into particular areas.
+Expanded idea development as it relates to hand and digital/photo-based print processes, such as relief, intaglio, monoprint, lithography, or combined print applications.
 Student responsibilities include readings, discussions, one presentation, and print creation.

-P: ART 105, ART 107 and ART 270.
-REC: ART 302, ART 304 Fall Only.
+P: Art 105, 106, 107 and 270.